Some cities across the world might be considered to be more sustainable than others according to rankings provided by different reports.

 What is considered to be a top ranking city depends on the metrics used – so, it’s important to look at what metrics and indicators were used to determine the top cities in any list that is compiled

 Something interesting to note is that cities generally fall into the category of a producer city, or a consumer city.

-A city that may at first look green and sustainable based on what is happening directly inside or close to the city, but, the indirect footprint of the city (i.e. what they import and export) also needs to be assessed to see if they are exporting and outsourcing some or majority their sustainability footprint
+Some cities might look green and sustainable based on what is happening directly inside or close to the city, but, the indirect footprint of the city (i.e. what they import and export) also needs to be assessed to see if they are exporting and outsourcing some or majority their sustainability footprint

 Sustainable vs Liveable Cities

 It’s also worth noting that there’s a difference between a sustainable/green city, and a livable city – these are different measures, but sustainable cities may be part of what makes a city livable for some people

 Greenest & Most Sustainable Cities In The World

 One top 10 list of the greenest cities in the world, taking into account 9 different ‘green’ metrics:

 [The metrics taken into account were % of public green spaces, % of total energy needs from renewable energy, % of population that uses public transportation to go to work, PM10 concentration in the air, water consumption (litres per capita) per day, walkability, availability of city wide recycling programs, availability of city wide composting programs, and number of quality farmer’s markets]

 – bestcities.org, and afar.com